RMIT Equity Travel Grant

 - have applied or be enrolled in a course* where you complete a mobility activity overseas for credit in your program**

-- not be in receipt of any payment/salary/allowance as part of your mobility activity (exc.
-The Global Mobility Grant)
+- not be in receipt of any payment/salary/allowance or other grant/scholarship as part of your mobility activity

 - not have previously completed a program at the same level or higher e.g. if you are enrolled in a Bachelor of Engineering (Honours), you should not have previously completed another bachelor degree.

-- not be commencing your international mobility activity prior to 1 January 2018 or anytime in 2019
+- not be commencing your international mobility activity prior to 2019 or in 2020

 How to apply

-The online application form will be available here from mid-August 2017.
+The link to the application form will be provided here once applications open.